hannesm/platform-blog/Signing-the-opam-repository.md

 ### Trust chain and revocation

-Opam is distributed with some RM keys, and the opam client has a local repository (in some commit C).
-Local state, which includes some valid RM keys, is preserved in `.opam`.
-To update the repository, all commits between C and HEAD are fetched, the most recent is expected to be done by the snapshot bot.
+Opam is distributed with some RM keys, and the opam client has a local repository (in some commit `C`).
+Local state, which includes valid RM keys, is preserved in `.opam/keystate`.
+To update the repository, all commits between `C` and `HEAD` are fetched, the most recent is expected to be done by the snapshot bot.
+First, the validity of the snapshot key is verified by validating its signatures (which might involve reading and validating of repository manager keys, but they have to be rooted in the locally preserved RM keys or those distributed with opam).

-First, the validity of the snapshot key is verified by checking its signatures (which might involve reading and validating more repository manager keys).
+Public keys are stored in the repository, each in a file `keys/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, also signed by at least one RM key, and implicitly signed by the snapshot bot.

-Public keys are stored in the repository, each in a file `keys/<id>` (where `<id>` might be a mail address, or the GitHub user account), self-signed, also signed by at least one RM key, and signed by the snapshot bot.
+Revocation of keys is done by replacing the specific key with the empty string.

-Revocation of keys is done by replacing the specific key with the string `deleted`.
 This needs to be signed by a quorum of RMs.
 For key renewal, the old key is replaced with the new, and signed by both old and new, in addition to a quorum of RMs.

 To prevent name squatting (and since merging a GitHub pull request does not include any signature, thus could be faked by a MITM between GitHub and snapshot